Bug report #9404

 Adding other devs which contributed to this code, to get their feedback.

-#5 Updated by Etienne Tourigny about 6 years ago
+#5 Updated by Etienne Tourigny over 6 years ago

 If you use the full file path as key, this is what gets stored in the settings, and this does NOT work.